ROUND DANCING — CHOREOGRAPHED BALLROOM

 And in the last measure simply step sd, cls, sd, cls remaining in closed position facing COH;

-Let me make two comments.
-First, I think it helps if you do not think in terms of measures of music, at least through the first five measures.
+Above, I have focused on the individual measures of music, but I actually think it helps if you do not think in terms of measures, at least through the first five measures.
 Instead, begin this figure with a count of five.
-These steps put you almost in banjo position facing RLOD with lead feet free, and these five steps form a standard beginning to some other Paso figures (e.g., Sixteen and Promenade — see below) so they are worth thinking about as a "unit."
+These steps put you almost in banjo position facing RLOD with lead feet free, and these five steps form a standard beginning to some other paso figures (e.g., sixteen and promenade — see below) so they are worth thinking about as a "unit."
 Now you can do your three "chasse caping actions" as individual units: step, step turn, and triple; step, step turn, and triple; step, step turn, and triple; Each of these sequences crosses a measure, but each certainly feels like a self-contained unit.
 Once you get into the press line, you are back dancing on the measure.

 Sur Place